 Don’t brush it if…

 You can wash a fleece by hand or in the washing machine (on a wool cycle) at no more than 30 degrees Celsius (approx. 86 Fahrenheit).
-Nurse aid and medical sheepskins can be washed at higher temperatures, please follow their specific care instructions.
+Nurse aid and medical sheepskins can be washed at higher temperatures, which is great for hygiene and ease of use.
+Please follow their specific care instructions.

 Before washing the fleece, give it a good brush to prepare it.
 You should only use a wool detergent (such as our Woolly Wash), and not a standard laundry detergent and/or conditioner, as they can clump and clog up the wool.

 Once washed, dry the fleece out naturally, keeping it away from any source of direct or artificial heat, particularly on the leather side.
 Outside on a windy day is perfect.
 You might want to give the leather a good shake out whilst it is still slightly damp so it stays supple.
 Once dry, give the wool another thorough brush.